Eyevinn/hls-monitor/README.md

 // Define a list of streams
 const streams = ["stream-to-monitor-01/manifest.m3u8", "stream-to-monitor-02/manifest.m3u8"];

-// Define stale limit in miliseconds (Defaults at 6000) const staleLimit = 10000;
+// Define stale limit in milliseconds (Defaults at 6000) const staleLimit = 10000;

 // initialize a new instance of HLSMonitor